CM4all/beng-proxy/doc/lb.rst

 - ``session_cookie``: the name of the session cookie for ``sticky session_modulo``.

+- ``sticky_hex_uuid_uri_prefix``: if the request URI begins with this prefix followed by 32 lower-case hex digits, then the ``sticky`` setting will be ignored and instead a UUID will be generated from those 32 hex digits (by inserting four dashes).
+This is an experimental feature and may change or be removed at any time.

 - ``monitor``: the name of a monitor which shall be used to check this pool's members; see :ref:`monitors`.